cypress-io/cypress/cypress/v1.0/documentation/1-Commands/22-fixture.md

 # [cy.fixture( *fixture* )](#section-single-fixture-usage)

-Loads the fixture at the specified filepath within `cypress/fixtures`.
+Loads the fixture at the specified filepath within the [`fixturesFolder`](https://on.cypress.io/guides/configuration#section-folders), which defaults to `cypress/fixtures`.

 ***

 # [cy.fixture( *fixture*, *encoding* )](#section-encoding)

-Loads the fixture at the specified filepath within `cypress/fixtures`, using the encoding specified when reading the file.
+Loads the fixture at the specified filepath within the [`fixturesFolder`](https://on.cypress.io/guides/configuration#section-folders), which defaults to `cypress/fixtures`, using the encoding specified when reading the file.

 ***